dansmyers/IntroToCS/Labs/A-Victorian_Gothic_Guide_to_Data_Analytics.md

 - The last line uses `df.head()` to print the beginning of the dataframe.

-Run the program and you will see output like this:
+Run the program and you will see output like this.
+Yours may display only a subset of the columns; that's fine.

 ```
    Survived  Pclass                                               Name     Sex   Age  Siblings/Spouses_Aboard  Parents/Children_Aboard     Fare